blackwell-systems/LSP-MCP/README.md

 - `get_info_on_location`: Get hover information at a specific location in a file
 - `get_completions`: Get completion suggestions at a specific location in a file
 - `get_code_actions`: Get code actions for a specific range in a file
+- `open_document`: Open a file in the LSP server for analysis
+- `close_document`: Close a file in the LSP server
+- `get_diagnostics`: Get diagnostic messages (errors, warnings) for open files
 - `start_lsp`: Start the LSP server with a specified root directory
 - `restart_lsp_server`: Restart the LSP server without restarting the MCP server
+- Real-time diagnostic updates via MCP resource subscriptions
 - Detailed logging for debugging and auditing
 - Simple command-line interface